ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

    :math:`\mathbf{x}_i = \mathbf{x}_{i+1} - l_i \mathbf{B}^T_i \cdot \mathbf{\hat{x}}`

 ``int``
-   | ``filAddRandomSegments(filamentptr fil,int number,const char *xstr,const char *ystr,const char *zstr,double thickness)``
+   | ``filAddRandomSegments(filamentptr fil,int number,const char *xstr,const char *ystr,const char *zstr,const char *thtstr, const char* phistr,const char* chistr,double thickness)``
    | Add ``number`` of random segments to filament ``fil``.
 Enter
-     ``xstr``, ``ystr``, and ``zstr`` as strings for the starting position coordinates of a new filament.
-Here, math equations are allowed, using Smoldyn variables, or use the ‘u’ character to indicate uniform starting position within the system volume.
+     ``xstr``, ``ystr``, and ``zstr`` as strings for the starting position coordinates of a new filament, and ``thtstr``, ``phistr``, and ``chistr`` as string for the starting angle of a new filament.
-     ``thickness`` is the thickness of the segments being added.
+     Here, math equations are allowed, using Smoldyn variables, or use the ‘u’ character to indicate uniform starting position within the system volume or angle in spherical coordinates. ``thickness`` is the thickness of the segments being added.

+   Returns 0 for success, 2 for error in positions, or 3 for error in angles.

 ``int``
    | ``filAddRandomBeads(filamentptr fil,int number,const char *xstr,const char *ystr,const char *zstr);``